mulesoft-consulting/mule4-rest-api-template/parent-pom-files/README.md

-> API template requires this parent-pom files to be published in chosen artifact repository
+> API template requires this parent-pom files to be published in chosen artifact repository (Nexus, artefactory, azure repo etc)
 # BOM file
 ## Getting Started
 ##### Update bom -> pom.xml
 1. Update the `<orgid>` with Anypoint Platform Org Id
-2. Publish JSON logger to Anypoint Platform Exchange and update version <json.logger.ver>
+2. Publish JSON logger to Anypoint Platform Exchange(under the Org from step 1) and update version <json.logger.ver>
 3. Replace the below repository with appropriate artefactory repo where BOM will be published
 ```
         <repository>